 Mental Health counseling is provided through a solution-focused brief treatment model to Missouri S&T students and benefit-eligible employees.
 Services, provided by licensed counselors and psychologists, are free and confidential within ethical and legal limitations.
 Concerns commonly addressed include self-improvement, adjusting to change, coping with stress, motivation and self-management, interpersonal and relationship issues, depression and anxiety, and career development.

 Group counseling is an effective, interactive, supportive, interpersonal form of therapy.
 Counseling Services offers many groups based on campus need and interest.
-Some current and past groups are Building Social Confidence, Miners for Recovery, Test Anxiety, and issue-focused support groups such as ADD/ADHD, grief, autism, etc..
+Some current and past groups are Building Social Confidence, Miners for Recovery, Test Anxiety, Men's Action Therapy, and issue-focused support groups such as ADD/ADHD, autism, etc.

 Counseling Services actively promotes student learning, persistence, professional development, and graduation through its outreach programming services on topics such as mental health, mindfulness, resiliency, teamwork, stress management, conflict resolution, and time management.

-FSAP provides a variety of services for faculty and staff such as counseling, consultation, organizational development, and programming.
+FSAP provides a variety of services for benefit eligible faculty and staff such as counseling, consultation, and programming.

 Care Coordination supports students throughout their Missouri S&T experiences to achieve academic, personal, and professional goals.
 Care Coordination helps students address challenges by identifying immediate needs, providing appropriate resources, and collaborating to develop an action plan.
 Care Coordination empowers students to take action and advocate for themselves.